 Research your Buyer Personas

-Whether you’re writing for your company’s website, blog, an email correspondence, or social media post, the content should speak directly to your buyer personas.
+Whether you are writing a blog for your company’s website, corresponding an email, or posting on social media, the content should speak directly to your buyer personas.

-However, in order to effectively write for your audience, you must figure out who they in fact are.
+In order to effectively write for your audience though, you first must figure out who they are.

 When determining your buyer personas, identify your current customers and your prospective customers and look for similarities.
 For instance, their demographics, job title, educational background, shopping preferences, preferred social networks, and so forth.